el-abdel/ABELkeycloakBearerOnlyAdapterBundle/README.md

 In case of using Keycloak with Docker locally replace **issuer** value with your keycloak container reference in the network

-For example, you can use the container IPAdresse, that you can get using this command:
+For example, you can use the service name, or container IPAdresse that you can get using this command:

 ```
-$ docker inspect <container id> | grep "IPAddress"
+docker inspect <container id> | grep "IPAddress"
 ```
 ### Symfony security configuration